mckenzielee/Qi-Docs/docs/Qi_Streams.rst

 ``Create Stream``
 -----------------

 Creates the specified stream.
-If a stream with a matching identifier already exists, Qi compares the existing stream with the stream that was sent.
+If a stream with a matching identifier already exists, Sds compares the existing stream with the stream that was sent.
 If the streams are identical, a ``Found`` (302) error is returned with the Location header set to the URI where the stream may be retrieved using a Get function.
 If the streams do not match, a ``Conflict`` (409) error is returned.